FrancisArgnR/OpenLDAP/README.md

    - ldapmodify: used to modify existing entries in a directory.
    - ldapmoddn: used to change the name of an entry or to move a subtree to another location in the directory.

+### Concrete commands

+To access to the information of Root DSE, which is the structure that holds our DIT, we use:

+_$ ldapsearch -H ldap:// -x -s base -b "" -LLL "+"_

+If we wat to know the base entry of the DIT:

+_$ ldapsearch -H ldap:// -x -s base -b "" -LLL "namingContexts"_

+Finding the administration entry of the rootDN of the DIT we do:

+_$ sudo ldapsearch -H ldapi:// -Y EXTERNAL -b "cn=config" "(olcRootDN=*)" olcSuffix olcRootDN olcRootPW -LLL -Q_

 ### Web interface

 As seen during the installation processes, LDAP allows you to work with commands and _.ldif_ files to create and modify elements of the LDAP directory, but this can sometimes be a little difficult.
 LDAP offers LDAP directory browsers that make this task easier.
 Here we can highlight __phpldapadmin__, which is a graphical administration tool for managing LDAP servers.
 It can be installed as follows, which will enable the necessary Apache settings: